 WATCH PASSENGER IN PERFORMANCE

-The Liz Cherry Jones Memorial Commission is funded initially for three years by Mr. Jones, with the goal of creating a larger sustaining program for more than one artist per year and stretching indefinitely into the future.
-In its inaugural year, the Commission award for Ms. Leak is $2,500.00 and $2,000.00 for Mr. Brockington.
+The Liz Cherry Jones Memorial Commission is funded initially for five years by Mr. Jones, with the goal of creating a larger sustaining program for more than one artist per year and stretching indefinitely into the future .
 “My sister was a person whose eye was always rooted firmly both in the future and in the past,” concluded Mr. Jones.
 “She understood clearly that we must know where we have been if we are to have a chance to create a path for where we seek to go.
 I know she would be proud to have her name associated with one of the nation’s great institutions of higher learning and Historically Black Universities.”

 LIZ CHERRY JONES